tauri-apps/tauri/docs/faq.md

 </configuration>
 ```

 This configuration enables the default `NuGet` registry.
+After creating the file, you might need to remove the `src-tauri/target` folder and rebuild all crates.